david-wiles/htable/README.md

 // Resizes the table to the specified size
 //
 // This will not remove elements, only change the size of the underlying array.
 Choosing a size smaller
-// than the number of elements currently in the table will result in lots of collisions, so use
+// than the number of elements currently in the table will not fail, but will result in a greater number
+// of elements will collisions, so the size of the array should be used when resizing the array unless
-// htable_size to determine a good new size first void htable_resize(htable *self, size_t size);
+// other constraints are placed on the table void htable_resize(htable *self, size_t size);